ltiao/decks/bore-neurips2020-meta-learn/index.md

 ## BO Loop

+Code

 ---

-- reduced the problem of computing \gls{EI} to that of training a probabilistic classifier
+- reduced the problem of computing EI to that of training a probabilistic classifier
 - enjoy the strengths and benefits different state-of-the-art classifiers have to offer
 - e.g. feed-forward neural networks:
   - universal approximators